 - Hire an experienced Pinterest manager (here are my Pinterest management services if you want to check them out).

 This has been a debated Pinterest marketing question over the years, but now that Pinterest has released a few algorithm updates, you really can pin too much.

 How much is too much?
 There is no hard number but anything more than 30 pins daily could be viewed as excessive.

-This really depends on how much content you have of your own.
+This depends on how much content you have of your own.

-If your account is newer then pinning third party content that is closely related to your own is good for getting things moving and helping Pinterest learn what your account is about.
+If your account is newer or you don’t have much content yet, then pinning third-party content, closely related to your niche is good for getting things moving and helping Pinterest learn what your account is about.

 HOW OFTEN SHOULD I REPIN PINS?

 Repinning other pinners’ copies of your pins was a solid Pinterest marketing strategy once upon a time.

 Some tweaks to the Pinterest algorithm and now repinning your content on the platform could get you marked as spam.